| Ed

 Jack R. Howard Award for Outstanding Public Service, and the

 prestigious George Foster Peabody Award for Broadcast Excellence.
+His

 first book, Granite and Ether: A Chronicle of New Hampshire